SLO County Supervisor Hill fails to attend most meetings

 In the immediate aftermath of the March 4 election, in which Hill initially trailed Stacy Korsgaden by 304 votes, he disappeared from the public eye.
 He was absent at election night parties, and he failed to attend board meetings of the Regional Transit Authority Board and SLO Council of Governments.
 Likewise, Hill was not communicating with members of the media.

-During the days following the election, neither Hill nor his administrative assistant Tracy Nix came to the county offices, according to county officials.
+During the days following the election, neither Hill nor his administrative assistant Nicole Nix came to the county offices, according to county officials.

 By March 10, Hill had surged ahead of Korsgarden as absentee ballots were counted, and was favored to win the election.
 In the end, Hill won by 587 votes.